The chief cause of skin reddening and sunburn

-As UVB penetrates it directly attacks your DNA, injuring healthy cells and fibroblasts, which produce the skins collagen and elastin, our internal scaffolding.
+As UVB rays penetrate, they directly attack your DNA, injuring healthy cells and fibroblasts, which produce the skin’s collagen and elastin, our internal scaffolding.

-Defence cells rush in to try to undo any harm, unfortunately the result is never quite like new.
+Defence cells rush in to undo any harm; unfortunately, the result is never entirely new.

-When elastin decreases, our skin starts to lose its flexibility and becomes loose and less resilient, when collagen breaks down, our skin cells becomes disorganised and abnormal.
+When elastin decreases, our skin starts to lose its flexibility and becomes loose and less resilient; when collagen breaks down, our skin cells become disorganised and abnormal.

-This article does a great job, of describing what happens to the aging face.
+This article does a great job of describing what happens to the ageing face.

-Have you ever stayed in the sun way to long, and as soon as you get home literally poured on after sun lotion, in a bid to diffuse inflammation?
+Have you ever stayed in the sun too long, and as soon as you got home, you poured on after-sun lotion to diffuse inflammation?

-Well in reality what is happening, is that as long as you skin is red and hot, those excitable rogue molecules I was talking about earlier, the free radicals, are continuing with their cycle of destruction on the skin.
+In reality, what is happening is that as long as your skin is red and hot, those excitable rogue molecules I was talking about earlier, the free radicals, are continuing with their cycle of destruction on the skin.

-That’s right, the skin’s stress response system signals are still on red alert, so your AFTER SUN LOTION is only offering only TEMPORARY RELIEF and WON’T REVERSE DAMAGE done by those BURNING rays.
+That’s right, the skin’s stress response system signals are still on red alert, so you’re AFTER SUN LOTION only offers TEMPORARY RELIEF and WON’T REVERSE DAMAGE done by those BURNING rays.

-Sorry to be the bearer of bad news, but the skin just keeps on burning.
+Sorry to be the bearer of bad news; the skin burns.

-Now if that is not enough, when the body is exposed to ultra violet light in the form of UVB rays, the production of melanin pigment is increased.
+If that is not enough, when the body is exposed to ultraviolet light in the form of UVB rays, melanin pigment production is increased.

-In this article I discuss melanin and how it acts like our skin’s tiny umbrella, your very own inbuilt UV filter.
+This article discusses melanin and how it acts like our skin’s tiny umbrella, your inbuilt UV filter.

-But when the UVB rays attack the melanocyte cells, this makes them unable to spread pigment evenly, which which is why sunburnt skin, is often characterised by dark uneven patches, known as hyperpigmentation.
+But when the UVB rays attack the melanocyte cells, this makes them unable to spread pigment evenly, which is why sunburnt skin is often characterised by dark uneven patches, known as hyperpigmentation.

-Follow the link to find out more about ultra violet light, and why UVB rays only burn sometimes and UVA rays age the skin.
+Follow the link to learn more about ultraviolet light and why UVB rays only burn sometimes, and UVA rays age the skin.